8549 Alcide: Orbit and classification

-Alcide is a member of the stony subgroup of the Nysa family, one of the smaller families in the main-belt, named after its namesake, 44 Nysa.
-The body orbits the Sun in the inner main-belt at a distance of 2.0–2.9 AU once every 3 years and 10 months (1,390 days).
+Alcide is a member of the stony subgroup of the Nysa–Polana complex, a collection of overlapping asteroid families.
+The body orbits the Sun in the inner main-belt at a distance of 2.0–2.9 astronomical units (AU) once every 3 years and 10 months (1,390 days).
 Its orbit has an eccentricity of 0.19 and an inclination of 2° with respect to the ecliptic.
 Precoveries were taken at Palomar and Steward Observatory (Kitt Peak) just weeks and days prior to the asteroid's official discovery observation at Farra d'Isonzo.

 Physical characteristics

 Lightcurves

 A rotational lightcurve of Alcide was obtained from photometric observations made by astronomer David Polishook at the ground-based Wise Observatory, Israel, in November 2007.
 The lightcurve gave a rotation period of 3 hours with a brightness amplitude of 0.2 magnitude (U=2-).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's space-based Wide-field Infrared Survey Explorer, Alcide measures 4.3 kilometers in diameter and its surface has an albedo of 0.195, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.21 and calculates a diameter of 4.2 kilometers with an absolute magnitude of 14.2.